malbaker/malbaker.me/README.md

 $ python -m venv venv
 $ source venv/bin/activate
 ```
-Before you install dependencies, you might need to uprade pip to the latest available version.
+Before you install dependencies, you might need to upgrade pip to the latest available version.
 You can do this by running the command:

 ```bash
 $ pip install --upgrade pip